 JTC Litigation is a Toronto employment law boutique focused on workplace litigation and complex workers' compensation appeals.
 We help employees and employers advance their interests when it matters most.

-We advance and defend wrongful dismissal actions, most of which intersect with:
+We advance and defend wrongful dismissal actions.

 - human rights claims

 - constructive dismissals

 - unpaid bonuses/commissions

 - contractual disputes (enforceability of restrictive covenants)

 Navigating the workers' compensation scheme in Ontario is a complicated and needlessly frustrating experience.

 We represent employees and employers in complex appeals that seek benefits for traumatic mental stress, survivor benefits, occupational disease, chronic pain disability and other secondary injury benefits.

 We also provide representation for employer claims that seek SIEF relief, premium adjustments, and advocacy at return to work meetings.

 We provide legal services to proactive business owners who seek to avoid employment litigation.